samjones00/docs/docs/_documentation/netcore-ami2-deploy-rsync.md

 > In vi type `i` to start editing a file and `ESC` to quit edit mode and `:wq` to save your changes before exiting.

-No we'll create an `~/apps` folder as the `deploy` user where your .NET Core Apps should be deployed to, e.g:
+Now we'll create an `~/apps` folder as the `deploy` user where your .NET Core Apps should be deployed to, e.g:

     $ sudo su - deploy
     $ mkdir ~/apps